Want to Get Stronger?

 How can something you read help you?

-Test different materials for reliability (sheet of paper, paper towels, dish towel, wood, metal – any variety you have will do).
-Ask the children to gather blocks or other small toys, cars, etc. to use in the experiment.
+Test different materials for reliability.
+Ask your children to gather blocks or other small toys, cars, etc. to use in the experiment.

 Make two stacks of books and use the different materials to find out what makes the best bridge between the books.
 Lay the sheet of paper on top of the books.
 Then stack items to see how strong the paper is.
-Will it hold one block?
-Will it hold 5 blocks?
+How many blocks will it hold?
 Repeat with other materials.
 Each time a new material is tested for reliability, make a note of how many blocks it holds.

-Another word we use for reliable is faithful.
+Another word for reliable is faithful.
 When we say that God is faithful, we mean that He is reliable.
 We can know that He is strong and that He will do what He has said He will do!
-Daniel was faithful to pray three times a day even though breaking the law meant being thrown into a den of lions.
-Daniel knew God would take care of him.
-God did take care of Daniel and showed His faithfulness to love and help His people.
+Stories in the Bible show us God’s faithfulness to love and help His people.
 Let’s try to be faithful like God!